Bella Thorne Strips Down To Lingerie, Makes Out With Gigi Gorgeous In Lesbian Video

 The video shows Thorne in low-lit settings that Hollywood Life has called “trippy” and “super sexy.”
 The media outlet wasn’t wrong.
 With out-of-focus lighting, dawn skylines, and a motel-like setting of fluorescent lights, the aesthetics are as enticing as the music.
 Bella features heavily in the video.
 She’s seen alone and with Canadian YouTuber Gigi Gorgeous.

 The video wastes no time in upping the ante.
 Bella’s black sheer outfit comes right off, and the lingerie underneath it gets a full display.
 Likewise raunchy is Bella and Gigi’s makeout session.
 The redhead and blonde are seen getting cozy as Bella straddles Gigi in front of a mirror.
 The girls eventually kiss before Bella is pushed onto a bed by Gigi.
-Thorne licks her lips, looks at her partner, and eventually disappears from sight as Gigi climbs on top of her.
-Scenes portraying confusion and Bella taking a candle-lit bath add further atmosphere.
+Thorne licks her lips, looks at her partner and eventually disappears from sight as Gigi climbs on top of her.
+Scenes portraying Gigi and Bella taking a candle-lit bath add further atmosphere.
 Aoki is in the video, as are other unidentified individuals.

 Racy as Bella is known to be, her “Do Not Disturb” feature likely ranks as one of her raunchiest appearances.